Trouble for ecstasy? What MDMA’s FDA setback could mean for psychedelics

 “If anything, it was a generic therapy,” says Rosenbaum, director of the Center for Neuroscience of Psychedelics at Mass General Hospital, who presented on behalf of Lykos about the need for more PTSD treatment.

-Gorman acknowledges the Lykos therapy is more “open-ended,” and not as directed as other approaches like cognitive-behavioral therapy.
+Gorman acknowledges the Lykos' therapy protocol is more “open-ended,” and not as directed as other approaches like cognitive-behavioral therapy.
 However, he says there were extensive efforts to ensure that therapists adhered to the protocol — a fact that was lost in the committee’s discussion.

-The whole idea that therapy sessions were not standardized, and that then undermines the findings, is “just false,” he says.
+The whole idea that therapy sessions were not standardized, which then undermines the findings, is “just false,” he says.

 It’s not just the data, but the ‘vibe’